We are searching for

 • Avoid a Giant Down Payment: Purchasing a car often comes with a big case of sticker shock.
 While leasing usually comes with a small set of fees, buying a car will almost always involve a significant percentage paid before the vehicle leaves the lot.
 These down payments can be as high as 20% or more; overall, a lease can be a way for those with a bit less cash upfront to get the car they desire.

 • Access to Higher-end Vehicles: Because payments for a leased car are lower, you can often drive vehicles that would be outside your buying power.
 Financing the total cost of a high-end car can put immense strain on your wallet, but with a lease, you only get to use the vehicle for a set number of months.
-Even if you lease-to-own, changes in the car market could make your car more affordable than it was at singing.
+When considering leasing vs buying a car, even if you lease-to-own, changes in the car market could make your car more affordable than it was at signing.

 • Try Out Different Rides: If you are someone who doesn't like to be tied down by one kind of car for too long, car leases can offer you the ability to try out a new vehicle without any hassle.
 Most lease terms last between 24 and 48 months, and once they're done you don't need to worry about reselling the car; just pick a different car, sign a new lease, and drive away with your new ride.